In this three-part series, we've been writing about company goal setting.

 So how do you ensure the goals you worked so hard to determine and set get executed?
-How do you link your company goals to employee goals?
-Follow these five steps.
+How do you link your company's goals to employee goals?

 For goals to cascade properly and employee goals to be achieved, the organizational chart of your company must be clear.
 If there is any ambiguity, there will be inefficiencies and confusion.

 Each employee must know who they report to and who reports to them.

-Do you have an org chart which makes this clear?
+Do you have an organizational chart which makes this clear?
 If not, you can download what we call an "accountability chart" which can help you drive clarity.

 Step #2 - Establish A Management Team